sebastianberns/cleanfeatures/README.md

 ### Recommendations

 - Device: keep your raw data on CPU and specify the target device (e.g. GPU) in the `CleanFeatures` constructor.
 Resizing needs to be done on the CPU (via Pillow).
 Passing the raw data to device before introduces unnecessary back-and-forth synchronization between devices.
-The exception is the generator model data source, which generates images on device.
+The exception is the generative model data source, which generates images on device.

 ### CleanFeatures class